 Programs up to and including doctoral degrees that prepare students for the advancement of professional pursuits are especially attractive and are offered in all colleges of the university.
-Award-winning academic programs produce the highest number of teachers and nurses in Georgia and the state’s second-largest business school and the state’s second-largest engineering college.
+Award-winning academic programs produce the highest number of teachers and nurses in Georgia and the state’s third-largest business school and the state’s second-largest engineering college.
 Top majors include:

 Chartered in 1963 by the Board of Regents of the University System of Georgia as a commuter school, Kennesaw State has become a destination campus, where more than 5,200 students live in eight distinctive residential communities in Kennesaw and Marietta.
 Students who reside on campus and those who commute have access to a full-range of world-class facilities, resources and activities.